 - 40,000m2 of steel composite deck panel

-Given the short fabrication period for 21,300 tons of steel piers, steel box girders and deck panels, the fabrication work was executed simultaneously at five factories in four countries: Japan, Myanmar, Vietnam, and Thailand.
+Given the short fabrication period for 21,300 tonnes of steel piers, steel box girders and deck panels, the fabrication work was executed simultaneously at five factories in four countries: Japan, Myanmar, Vietnam, and Thailand.
 The fabricators were nominated based on several technical aspects, such as production capacity, process control, assurance of the quality control system, labour skill, and transportation route.
 The corner block of the pier was composed of complex multiple stiffener plates with critical design stress.
 Therefore the mock-up trial work helped to ensure a smooth assembly and welding sequence/positioning.

 In April 2020, the site construction started amidst the COVID-19 pandemic.
 A conventional erection methodology was applied based on a bent support scheme.
 During the nighttime, several 250-ton all-terrains and crawler cranes were used and executed simultaneously in five separate zones considering existing traffic flow while avoiding road closures.

 The structural behaviour due to the deflection and temperature variation during erection was analysed and demonstrated by frame analysis following the erection sequence.
-All the erection works for 21,300-ton steel components had been completed after 11 months in March 2021 with erection productivity of approximately 1,900 tons per month.
+All the erection works for 21,300-ton steel components had been completed after 11 months in March 2021 with erection productivity of approximately 1,900 tonnes per month.